chfhhd/raylibstarter/Readme.md

 The project already contains three pre-built scenes - for the main menu, the actual game scene and a pause scene.

+### Basic settings for the game

+Basic settings, e.g. whether the game starts in fullscreen mode, sound and mouse support and much more can be configured in the file `src/config.h.in`.

 ### Changing the project title and version number

 The project name and version number can be customized in the `src/CMakeLists.txt` file.
 By default, the project name is 'game':

 ```